-2023: Financial outlook continues to remain strong.
+2024: The financial outlook for both the HIE and the HIT-Fund continues to remain strong.

-2024: Planned activities.
+2025: Planned activities:

-- 1. Focus on cost competitiveness for maintenance and operations (M&O) costs (new from last year's five-year strategic plan). - 2.
+- 1. Continue to focus ensuring on cost competitiveness for maintenance and operations (M&O) costs. - 2.
 Ongoing discussions to support VITL's desire to diversify their funding model (targeting 2025).